-I am a sociocultural anthropologist with research interests in environment, health, STS (science & technology studies), social movements, and the meanings of a good and ethical life.
-Geographically I focus on Greater China, including Hong Kong, Macau, and Taiwan.
+I am a sociocultural anthropologist with research interests in environment, health, social movements, social changes, and the meanings of a good and ethical life.
+Geographically I focus on southern China, including Hong Kong, Macau, and Taiwan.
 After receiving my doctoral degree in Anthropology from the University of Oxford, I went on to work as a Postdoctoral Researcher for the Forum on Health, Environment and Development (FORHEAD) before joining a 5-year ERC funded project on the contested nature of expertise at the University of Warwick.

 Prior to my academic career, I worked as public health researcher for the National Health Service (NHS), focusing on women’s experience of antenatal care in Scotland.
 I retain a strong interest in applied medical anthropology and their implications for women’s wellbeing and the feminist movement.